 Latest news on CFS from Science Daily

 D.Patrick Miller is the author of The Forgiveness Book (Hampton Roads Publishing) released in 2017 in its sixth edition.
 This book was a direct result of his experience with Chronic Fatigue Syndrome and the spiritual crisis it engendered.
-This feature story is also available as a free e-book in multiple formats.

 HOME • BOOKS • FEATURES • STAY IN TOUCH